GarRustem/QA/README.md

 # Portfolio
-This repository contains some of my exercise solving for MySQL and Manual testing
+This repository contains some of my exercise solving for MySQL and Manual testing.

 Greetings!